wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

       \mathbf{D} & \text{feedthrough matrix} &  &  \\
     \end{array}

+Note that while a system's continuous-time and discrete-time matrices A, B, C, and D have the same names, they are not equivalent.
+The continuous-time matrices describes the rate of change of the state, :math:`\mathbf{\hat{x}}`, while the discrete-time matrices describe the system's state and the next timestep as a function of the current state and input.
 Systems are often modeled first as continuous-time systems, and later converted to discrete-time systems.

 .. important:: WPILib's LinearSystem takes continuous-time system matrices, and converts them internally where necessary.